 Yes, you can prove that a car did not maintain enough distance to keep from hitting your vehicle by showing how the driver violated Tennessee’s “Following Too Closely” law.
 You can also prove whether a car was following too closely in a car accident by showing how you suffered physical injuries and property damage because of the wreck.

 If you believe a car has been following you too closely, you may want to consult an attorney.
-The Law Offices of Ogle, Elrod & Baril PLLC have car accident lawyers who can help you prove your case and hold the driver responsible for your damages.
+OEB Law, PLLC have car accident lawyers who can help you prove your case and hold the driver responsible for your damages.

 What is the “Following Too Closely” Law?